MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 * For existing pipelines created before the release of [Azure DevOps sprint 209](/azure/devops/release-notes/2022/sprint-209-update#do-not-sync-tags-when-fetching-a-git-repository), released in September 2022, the default for syncing tags remains the same as the existing behavior before the **Sync tags** options was added, which is `true`.
 * For new pipelines created after Azure DevOps sprint release 209, the default for syncing tags is `false`.

-> [!NOTE]
-> If you explicitly set `fetchTags` in your `checkout` step, that setting takes priority over the setting configured in the pipeline settings UI.

 :::moniker-end